Chapter 1 : Prologue: June 1980

 Everyone and everything had been so chaotic.
 With the arranged marriage to Walden, the move into her parent's old summer manor, and quick pregnancy, Julienne found herself lost in the shuffle, tossed around like a child's rag doll in the process.
 She purposely faded into the background, staying holed up in the nursery with her daughter since she didn't have anyone to talk with or to trust in anymore.

 The isolation from the rest of world often played tricks on her mind.
 Where she felt like the light pink walls close in on her.
-All of the cloth diapers, rattles, teething rings, blankets, and rocking basinet with matching rocking chair for mummy were growing bigger and bigger too.
-Julienne felt both lost and claustrophobic in all the accessories a new mother and her baby could need.
+And the cloth diapers, rattles, teething rings, blankets, and rocking basinet with matching rocking chair for mummy would grow bigger too.
+Making her feel claustrophobic in all the accessories a new mother and her baby could need.
 She couldn't breathe with all these foreign mothering objects surrounding her; trapping her in a complex maze of stuffed toys and bottles.
 They were caving in on her, burying her beneath their constant presence.

 She couldn't handle it anymore!
 This wasn't the life she had envisioned for herself.
-She just wanted out; to be free of the gilded cage that she considered her life.
+She just wanted out; to be free of her gilded cage.
 But she knew that she could not escape its bindings, for she was in too deep with a daughter and a husband now.
 Thinking about all of her suppressed feelings caused tears to swell up in her crystal blue eyes.

 Quickly, they flooded over, and plummeted down to the soft carpet without a sound, joining the ones left by her daughter earlier.

 With tears streaming down her face, she placed her daughter down in the white bassinet that lay furthest from the window, feeling as if she could no longer carry the weight.
 As soon as she had placed her burden upon the cushion, her daughter's face relaxed and her fidgeting ceased.
 Julienne was still anxious that the calm was only going to be temporary, and the wailing would be begin the second she breathed the wrong way.